dricottone/blog/content/posts/thoughts_on_the_organization_of_history.md

 But as I poured over Wikipedia articles about the region and government, I started recognizing many names.
-*Thokoly*, whose name adorns many streets and public squares in Budapest, was in fact a Transylanian leader.
+*Thokoly*, whose name adorns many streets and public squares in Budapest, was in fact a Transylvanian leader.
 Same with *Rakoczi*.
 Both of them have statues in Hero's Square, alongside Stephen Bocskai and Gabriel Bethlen.